-Posts should be between 300 and 1,000 words and can cover destinations, travel tips, travel philosophy, travel book and movie reviews, and any other travel related topic of interest to women over 40 and 50.
+Posts should be between 500 to 1,000 words and can cover destinations, travel tips, travel philosophy, travel book and movie reviews, and any other travel related topic of interest to women over 40 and 50.

 I think photos are especially important in travel reporting, so please submit high resolution horizontal jpeg photos.
 Images should be at least 1,000 pixels wide to accompany your post.
 You must own the legal rights to the photos.
 If photos include people other than yourself, you must have secured permission from anyone else appearing in the photo.

 If you don’t have appropriate photos, we may be able to find suitable ones with no copyright issues.